 If your employer is a non-subscriber, you can legally sue if your injury resulted from their negligence in providing a safe workplace.
 Unlike workers' compensation cases, non-subscriber cases are often resolved through arbitration for quicker resolution.
 Your work injury lawyer will ensure your case is ready for arbitration once you've recovered from your injury.

-What should I do if your Texas non-subscriber employer is asking you to sign a waiver?
+What should I do if my Texas non-subscriber employer asks me to sign a waiver?

 If you're uncertain about a document, avoid signing it and consult a lawyer to clarify its implications.
 Don't delay in seeking legal counsel; waiting could jeopardize your benefits.
 Remember that the company and insurance are aligned for their benefit, not yours, aiming to reduce claim payouts.
 Act swiftly to grasp the truth and protect your interests.